Explosive eruption rocks volcano on Caribbean’s St. Vincent

-SAN JUAN, Puerto Rico (AP) — An explosive eruption rocked La Soufriere volcano on the eastern Caribbean island of St. Vincent on Friday following mandatory evacuation orders from the local government.
+SAN JUAN, Puerto Rico (AP) — An explosive eruption rocked La Soufriere volcano on the eastern Caribbean island of St. Vincent on Friday after the government ordered thousands to evacuate their homes nearby.

-Erouscilla Joseph, director of the University of the West Indies Seismic Center, said the ash column is estimated to have risen as high as 10 kilometers (6 miles).

-“There is heavy ashfall in the near vicinity,” she said.
-“More explosions could occur.”

-“Not everything is going to go perfect, but if we all cooperate … we will come through this stronger than ever,” Gonsalves said.
+Experts said the ash column rose more than 20,000 feet (6 kilometers) high and that the majority of the ash was headed northeast into the Atlantic Ocean.

+However, heavy ashfall also was reported in communities around the volcano and beyond, with authorities saying some evacuations were limited by poor visibility.

-He noted that he was talking to Caribbean governments to accept people’s ID cards if they don’t have a passport.
+He said he was talking to Caribbean governments to accept people’s ID cards if they don’t have a passport.

 “This is an emergency situation, and everybody understands that,” he said.